Trump calls raid on his lawyer's office 'an attack on our country'

 Breaking News Emails

-WASHINGTON — President Donald Trump blasted the FBI and special counsel Robert Mueller on Monday following news that investigators had raided the office of his personal attorney, calling the search "an attack on our country."
+WASHINGTON — President Donald Trump blasted the FBI and special counsel Robert Mueller on Monday, following news that investigators had raided the office of his personal attorney.
+He called the search "an attack on our country."

 Earlier in the day before the president met with senior military leaders at the White House, the FBI raided the New York office and residence of Michael Cohen, seeking information about a $130,000 payment the attorney made to porn star Stormy Daniels shortly before the 2016 election, sources told NBC News.